 From conceptualization to final product, shoe designers create shoes for new or existing footwear lines.
 Using their extensive knowledge of industry trends, design concepts, patterns and materials, they sketch designs by hand or with the assistance of computer-aided design (CAD) software.
 Once the designs are complete, a prototype is created, refined and used to make samples for industry shows.
 The level of hands-on involvement shoe designers have throughout the design process depends on their experience level and the size of the company for which they work.

-The U.S. Bureau of Labor Statistics (BLS) predicted 3% growth in the employment of fashion designers, including shoe designers, from 2014-2024 and noted that competition for open positions would be fierce because many people are drawn to this industry.
-In May 2015, the BLS reported that the median salary of fashion designers, including shoe designers, was $63,670.
+The U.S. Bureau of Labor Statistics (BLS) predicted minimal or no growth in the employment of fashion designers, including shoe designers, through 2028 and noted that competition for open positions would be fierce because many people are drawn to this industry.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $155,470 or more per year, whereas the bottom 10th percentile earned $36,420 or less per year.